nkester/About-Me-Site/content/home/experience.md

     description: |
       Responsibilities include:

-      * Lead highly technical teams of software developers, data scientists, and data architects using Agile Project Management techniques to deliver capabilities to customers across the organization's world wide foot print.
+      * Leading highly technical teams of software developers, data scientists, and data architects using Agile Project Management techniques to deliver capabilities to customers across the organization's world wide foot print.
-      * Employ data science, data analytics, and operations research techniques to identify, ingest, transform, model, visualize, and communicate responses to complicated and nuanced questions.
+      * Employing data science, data analytics, and operations research techniques to identify, ingest, transform, model, visualize, and communicate responses to complicated and nuanced questions.
-      * Lead teams to discover and implement technical capabilities empowering users across a geographically diverse organization to employ data science and data analytics to inform senior leader decisions.
+      * Leading teams to discover and implement technical capabilities empowering users across a geographically diverse organization to employ data science and data analytics to inform senior leader decisions.
-      * Serve as a knowledge broker to communicate requirements for data science work loads for others in the command.
+      * Serving as a knowledge broker to communicate requirements of data science work loads for others in the command.

   - title: Resource Analyst & Data Scientist (Operations Research / Systems Analyst)
     company: Center for Army Analysis